Welcome to today's edition of the Rush 24-7 podcast.

 And even last year, he was running around saying that, you know, McCain didn't do anything here.

-I was the one that talked to Paulson.
+I was the one to talk to Paulson.

 He wants ownership of TARP.

-And he's been running around saying that that uh that it saved everything.
+And he's been running around saying that it saved everything.

-Whether these goals can effectively be met through existing TART programs, very much an open question at this time.
+Whether these goals can effectively be met through existing TARP programs, very much an open question at this time.

-The banks are not lending, and everybody's jumping down the bank's throats for not lending, but it's not they're not lending because small businesses don't want to borrow.
+The banks are not lending, and everybody's jumping down the banks' throats for not lending, but they're not lending because small businesses don't want to borrow.

 In fact, unemployment really kicked into gear after the November elections.

-People know in these in these businesses what Obama means.
+People know in these businesses what Obama means.

 He means higher taxes all across the board on consumers and businesses.